What is the California Families Project (CFP)?

 - The study also investigates unique cultural beliefs, values, and traditions in the Mexican-American community that affect a child’s development, and how these traditions promote resilience to economic hardship and other stressful life experiences.

-- We recently entered a new phase of the study that focuses on the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.
+- Another focus of the CFP concerns the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.

 Why is this project important?